Gauravguddeti/SmartJeb/README.md

   ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)
 </div>

-## 🎯 What is PennyLog?
+## 🎯 What is SmartJeb?

-PennyLog is your **sassy financial bestie** that helps you track expenses with AI-powered insights and a Gen Z twist! 💅 No more boring spreadsheets or judgmental bank statements - just pure financial tracking vibes with a side of gentle roasting.
+SmartJeb is your **intelligent financial companion** that helps you track expenses with AI-powered insights and genuine, human-like conversations! � No more boring spreadsheets or judgmental bank statements - just smart financial tracking with an AI assistant that can chat about anything.

-### 🌟 Why PennyLog?
+### 🌟 Why SmartJeb?

-- **🤖 AI-Powered Smart Categorization** - Our AI automatically sorts your expenses (and maybe judges your 3rd coffee purchase today)
+- **🤖 AI-Powered Smart Categorization** - Our AI automatically sorts your expenses and answers any question you have
 - **📊 Beautiful Analytics** - Visual dashboards that make your spending look aesthetic
-- **🎯 Goal Tracking** - Set financial goals and actually achieve them (shocking, we know!)
+- **🎯 Goal Tracking** - Set financial goals and actually achieve them with AI guidance
-- **🌙 Dark Mode Ready** - Because we know you're scrolling at 2 AM
+- **🌙 Dark Mode Ready** - Because we know you're browsing at 2 AM
-- **💬 Gen Z AI Chatbot** - Get financial advice with personality (and occasional sass)
+- **💬 Intelligent AI Assistant** - Get comprehensive advice on finances, life, career, and anything else
-- **📱 Mobile-First Design** - Track expenses on the go, bestie!
+- **📱 Mobile-First Design** - Track expenses on the go, seamlessly!

 ## ✨ Features That'll Make You Go "Periodt!"